asjad99/know-how-mining/README.md

 ### Evaluation:

-For evaluation we rely on Google’s pre-trained word2vec model which they have publicly made available[2].
+For evaluation we usedGoogle’s pre-trained word2vec model which they have publicly made available[2].
 It includes word vectors for a vocabulary of 3 million words and phrases that has been trained on approximately 100 billion words from a Google News dataset.

 We ran our program on a large amazon EC2 instance with 16GB RAM using 64-Bit Python.
 For querying the model, our program first loads the 3.6 GB pre-trained model in memory using the word2vec module of the Gensim Library[1].
 Then given two input phrases it computes the average vector for both and calculates the cosine similarity between the two phrase vectors.
 Common English words(stop words) are removed during the similarity calculation.

 ## Results:
 | Sub-Goal Text                                                   | Sub-Goal (Alternative Text)                                                  | Similarity Score |